Skip to content

 API --> Graf[Grafana]

-1. Proxy evaluates the request.
-Reads identity headers, loads policy from the operator-rendered ConfigMap, checks trust, decides allow / deny at tools/call time.
+1. Gateway evaluates the request.
+Reads identity headers, loads policy from the operator-rendered ConfigMap, and calls the shared pkg/policy evaluator for allow / deny at tools/call time.
+The evaluator checks both trust and the tool's declared side-effect class.

-2. Ingest receives the event on /events, writes into Kafka topic mcp.events.
+2. Ingest receives the event on /events, validates the shared pkg/events envelope, and writes into Kafka topic mcp.events.

 3. Processor batches to ClickHouse.
-Reads Kafka, batches, writes to the event table.
+Reads Kafka envelopes and uses pkg/clickhouse storage helpers to write to the event table.

 4. API exposes query surfaces.
-Recent events, stats, sources, types, filtered audit views.
+Recent events, stats, sources, types, and filtered audit views use pkg/clickhouse query helpers.

-5. UI + dashboards consume the data.
-UI renders the stream; Grafana / Prometheus / Tempo / Loki / Promtail cover the broader observability path.
+6. UI + dashboards consume the data.
+UI renders the stream; Grafana backed by Prometheus, plus Tempo, Loki, and Promtail, cover the broader observability path.

 Storage and observability